What to Do When Someone Has Passed Away

 - Cancel all magazine or other subscriptions

-- Remove name of deceased from mailing lists, directly and/or through the bereavement register
+- Remove name of deceased from mailing lists

 - Contact charities whom received automatic financial support from the deceased

 - Contact Land Title Office regarding removing deceased’s name from title of property